marekpiotrowski/diaggen/README.md

 docker run -it --volume /repo/root/diaggen/:/diaggen diaggen_image:1.0 /bin/bash
 ```

-Then, to run the example, issue the following command:
+Then, to run the example, issue the following commands:

 ```
 cd diaggen